abhijitmanatkar/RL-Algos/README.md

 ## RL Algorithms

-Implementations agents based on the following RL Algorithms:
+Implementations of agents based on the following RL Algorithms:

 - Value Iteration
 - Policy Iteration